What is C-Section (Cesarean Section) Delivery?

 • Herpes or Other Infections: If a mother has active herpes lesions or certain infections that could be transmitted to the baby during vaginal delivery, a C-section might be recommended.

-Who will treat for C-Section Delivery?
+Who Treats for C-Section Delivery?

 • Understand the Procedure: Learn about the C-section procedure, including the steps, anaesthesia options, and what to expect during the surgery.
 Ask your healthcare provider for information and educational resources.